buddycloud/buddycloud.com/slate/source/includes/_posts.md

 ````

-Sometimes it's useful to quickly retrieve a number of posts to draw a client screen.
-A client might want to just show the latest 10 posts per channel (older posts can be paged in as the users scrolls down).
+An app might want to just show the latest 10 posts per channel (and query for older posts can be paged in as the users scrolls down).

-The `sync` query is a "show me [???up to???]
-10 posts per channel newer than [date of most recent post in client cache].
+The `sync` query returns [???up to???] `<x posts>` posts per channel newer than `<timestamp of most recent post in client cache>`.

 This avoids the problem of a very busy channel "drowning" other posts during a client synchronisation.

 Paramenter | Required | Value      | Description
 -----------|----------|------------|------------